NASA blasts off Mars-bound spaceship, InSight, to study quakes - Journal du Cameroun

 “Hopefully it will last a lot longer than that,” said Tom Hoffman, InSight project manager from NASA’s Jet Propulsion Laboratory.

-The spacecraft was initially supposed to launch in 2016 but had to be delayed after temperature tests showed a problem with part of the seismometer, which engineers have since fixed.
+The spacecraft was initially supposed to launch in 2016 but was delayed after temperature tests showed a problem with part of the seismometer, which engineers have since fixed.

 InSight aims to be the first NASA spacecraft to land on Mars since the Curiosity rover in 2012.